Common Technical SEO Mistakes That Are Negatively Impacting Your Search Engine Rankings

 Broken Pages and Redirect Errors

-Broken links and faulty redirects damage both user experience and search engine crawl efficiency.
-Over time, these issues can erode your site’s authority and negatively impact rankings.
+Broken links and faulty redirects hurt both user experience and how efficiently search engines can crawl a site.
+Left unresolved, these issues erode site authority gradually over time.

-- 404 error pages on high-value or frequently linked URLs
+• 404 errors on high-value or frequently linked pages

-- Redirect chains and loops that waste crawl budget and slow down user navigation
+• Redirect chains and loops that waste crawl budget and slow navigation down

-Regularly auditing and fixing broken links and redirect issues preserves your site’s authority and improves overall site health.
+Regularly auditing and fixing these issues protects site authority and keeps overall site health in good shape.

 Missing or Incorrect Structured Data